VenturianTome/VenturianTome/src/4.World/Puppet_Arc.md

   - All laws are gone due to the apocalypse \[9:35]
 - Ghost explains the entities looking like Tom and Jerry because of a lightning strike he suffered as a kid and are preying on his fears \[8:03]
 - Ghost doesn't remember how he was knocked out; he only remembers a dump truck and a ski board \[8:51]
-- Tom tells Ghost that he's still in a dream; they try multiple ways to wake him up, including shooting and pinching him \[10:49 / 12:01]
+- Tom tells Ghost that he's still in a dream \[10:49]
+  - They try multiple ways to wake him up, including shooting and pinching him \[12:01]
   - Ghost a looping parallel dimension \[11:54]
 - Ghost wakes up again near the door out of the dimension \[12:36 / 13:04]
   - Ghost sees all of time and space again \(what is, what will be, what currently is, what isn't, and what was) \[12:41]